-919 South Grand Avenue, Los Angeles, CA 90015 213.624.1201 or 800.624.1200

-Hope Street Annex 800 South Hope Street, Los Angeles, CA 90017 213.624.1200
+919 South Grand Avenue, Los Angeles, CA 90015 213.624.1201 or 800.624.1200 Hope Street Annex 800 South Hope Street, Los Angeles, CA 90017 213.624.1200

-FIDM Los Angeles is located at the center of Downtown Los Angeles's vibrant Apparel and Entertainment hub, surrounded by the Arts, Civic Center, Fashion, Banking, Theater, Toy, and Jewelry districts.
+FIDM is located at the center of Downtown Los Angeles's vibrant Apparel and Entertainment hub, surrounded by the Arts, Civic Center, Fashion, Banking, Theater, Toy, and Jewelry districts.
 Whole Foods, Starbucks, movie theatres, and shopping are all within a two block radius of the college.
 Our award-winning campus features innovative classrooms, labs, and study spaces as well as our own FIDM Museum, which has year-round permanent and rotating exhibitions.

 Parking is available underneath the FIDM building at 9th Street, between Grand Avenue and Hope Street.
-This independent parking garage is open to students after 3:00 p.m. on a space available basis at the rate of \$5 per day.
+This independent parking garage is open to students on a space available basis at the rate of \$5 per day.
 Validation is not available.
 Additional parking is available at surrounding parking lots and meters.
 Prices vary and are subject to change.

-Programs offered at FIDM Los Angeles:
+Programs offered: